DirectStandards/timplus-server-boot/CertificateCreation.md

 The TIMPlusCertGenerator tool can either be obtained from the maven central [repository](http://repo.maven.apache.org/maven2/org/directstandards/timplus-tools/1.0.0-SNAPSHOT/timplus-tools-1.0.0-SNAPSHOT.jar) or build it from source using the instructions [here](https://github.com/DirectStandards/timplus-ri-build/blob/master/README.md).
 If building from source, the tool jar file will be found under the directory  _timplus-tools/target_ .

-Once you have downloaded or built the TIMPlusCertGenerator tool jar file, place it an appropriate location on GUI based system (the TIMPlusCertGenerator is a GUI tool and won't work in a command line only environment).
+Once you have downloaded or built the TIMPlusCertGenerator tool jar file, place it an appropriate location on a GUI based system (the TIMPlusCertGenerator is a GUI tool and won't work in a command line only environment).

-To run the tool, run the following command in the directory where you placed the tools's jar file.
+To run the tool, run the following command in the directory where you placed the tool's jar file.

 ```
 java -jar timplus-tools-<version>.jar